 Pros: This type of service allows businesses with offsite employees to present a professional image at all times.
 It also gives remote workers access to various phone system features that mobile and home phones don’t offer.

 Cons: Virtual systems aren’t full-fledged phone systems.
-Your calls are often still processed on your mobile or home phone network.
-This means you are charged for the call on the virtual system and use up your mobile or home phone minutes.
-Some virtual services allow you to make calls via internet connection when using the provider’s mobile app.
+Your calls process using your mobile or home phone network.
+This means you pay for the call on the virtual system and use your mobile or home phone minutes.
+Some virtual services allow you to make calls via an internet connection when using the provider’s mobile app.

 Best for: Small businesses with remote workers or sole proprietorships

-Landlines in this instance are traditional phone systems, typically supported by a local or regional phone company.
+Landlines, in this instance, are a traditional phone system supported by a local or regional phone company.
 Also known as public switched telephone networks (PSTNs), landlines are analog systems that run via the telephone company’s traditional copper wiring.
 To run a landline service, you need on-premises PBX (private branch exchange) hardware.
 This is the hardware that can create multiple extensions and provide phone system features, such as call transferring and call directories.
-Some landline systems today are considered hybrids with VoIP systems.
+Some landline systems today are hybrids with VoIP systems.
 There is a traditional phone line that connects to a business’s data network, which it uses to connect each individual phone.
 Many phone system providers are phasing out landline systems, so it might be difficult to find one that still offers this type of service.

-- Landline systems are a reliable, time-tested solution that many companies are comfortable using.
+- Landline systems provide a reliable, time-tested solution that many companies are comfortable using.